mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 The smallest limit from all enabled will apply.

-Check the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more informations.
+Check the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more information.

 ### Cell voltage